 The Value of a Rural Library

 There are many potential reasons to establish a public library in a rural community, such as access to the community, access to information, as well as access to materials for school children, and college students.
 Each time a new town is created in a rural community, new libraries are established.
 The first-built library was the Anderson Free Public Library in Arizona.
 It was donated by a Scottsdale, Arizona store owner, James L. Anderson, in 1908.
-The library was named the Jim Anderson Memorial Library, and it is the oldest and largest free public library in the United States.
+So, the library was named the Jim Anderson Memorial Library, and it is the oldest and largest free public library in the United States.

 This library’s accessibility made it an important institution in the community.
 According to Daniel Harl, president of N.C.
 Cooperative Library System, the library is able to provide services at a very low cost.